quixio/quix-docs/docs/platform/glossary.md

 ## Partitions

-When creating a new topic, you can specify the number of topic partitions.
+When creating a new topic in Quix, you can specify the number of topic partitions.
 The default is two partitions.
 You can add more partitions later, but you can’t remove them.
 Each partition is an independent queue that preserves the order of messages.

-[Quix Streams](#quix-streams) restricts all messages inside one stream to the same partition.
+[Quix Streams](#quix-streams) restricts all messages inside a stream to the same partition.
 This means that inside one stream, a consumer can rely on the order of messages.

-Partitions are spread across the Kafka cluster, and over different Kafka nodes, for improved performance.
+With the Quix Kafka broker, partitions are spread across the Kafka cluster, and over different Kafka nodes, for improved scalability, performance and fault tolerance.

+The benefits of partitions in topics can be summarized as:

+* *Scalability*: Kafka can handle large volumes of data by distributing it across multiple partitions, which can be hosted on different Kafka brokers or servers.
+* *Parallelism*: Partitions allow multiple consumers to work in parallel, reading different partitions simultaneously, which improves the overall throughput and processing speed.
+* *Durability*: Kafka ensures data durability by replicating each partition to multiple brokers, ensuring that data is not lost in case of broker failures.

 ## Pipeline